objcio/articles/2014-08-11-dependency-injection.md

 [Feathers]: http://www.amazon.com/Working-Effectively-Legacy-Michael-Feathers/dp/0131177052

-Step 1—Select one of the calls `[NSUserDefaults standardUserDefaults]`.
+Step 1 — Select one of the calls `[NSUserDefaults standardUserDefaults]`.
 Use automated refactoring (in either Xcode or AppCode) to extract it to a new method.

-Step 2—Change other places where the call is made, replacing them with calls to the new method.
+Step 2 — Change other places where the call is made, replacing them with calls to the new method.
 (Be careful not to change the new method itself.)

 The modified code looks like this: